 It might surprise you to learn that pineapples do not originate from Hawaii.
-The bromeliad plant is thought to originate in South America and was brought to the islands by the Spanish in the 1500s.
+The bromeliad plant originated in South America and brought to the islands by the Spanish in the 1500s.
 However, it wasn’t until several American entrepreneurs, most notably James Dole, came to the islands and developed the pineapple industry did the fruit become popular.

 Pineapple’s take on the nickname “Maui Gold,” and it’s even a unique variety you can find on the island.
 While the pineapple industry doesn’t hold the power that it once did in Hawaii, you’ll still find the spikey fruit all over the islands.
 That includes a tour of a pineapple farm in which you get to learn about the sweet tropical fruit and its cultivation.

 Stop at the Sacred Garden

 We spent our time on Maui in a quiet neighborhood on the Northside of the island.
 On our way to explore the island, we passed by The Sacred Garden and made the stop.
 What an excellent visit!
 You won’t find this listed on any guidebooks or lists of things to do in Maui, but it’s a worthwhile endeavor in the area.

 The Sacred Garden is a non-profit nursery that serves as a restorative home for anyone look to unwind.
 It has shrines to Buddha for meditation, free coffee or tea, and indoor and outdoor labyrinths.